Denturism Program (S101)

 Additional Costs

-*Amounts listed are the total of tuition, materials, student service and ancillary fees for the first two semesters of the program starting in the Fall of 2022.
-Fees are subject to change for programs starting in the Fall 2023 and at later dates.
+*Amounts listed are the estimated total of tuition, materials, student service and ancillary fees for the first two semesters of the program starting in the Fall of 2023.
+Fees are subject to change for programs starting in the Fall 2024 and at later dates.
+This fee does not include textbooks, which are to be purchased by the student separately.

 † There will be additional costs to the program in each year of study, including textbooks, appropriate laboratory/clinical attire, sundries and personal protective equipment.
 There is a minimal fee for some equipment on loan to the student during the academic year.